aws-samples/cfn101-workshop/content/intermediate/operations/stack-policy-and-prevention-controls/index.md

 6. In the next page, choose **Create stack**.

-{{% notice note %}} When you apply a stack policy to a stack, all the resources in that stack are protected by default.
-Hence, you will need to specify an explicit `Allow` statement in your stack policy to allow updates to all other resources.
+::alert[When you apply a stack policy to a stack, all the resources in that stack are protected by default.
+Hence, you will need to specify an explicit `Allow` statement in your stack policy to allow updates to all other resources.]
-{{% /notice %}}

 The stack policy you configured above for your `stack-policy-lab` stack denies updates to the resource whose [Logical ID](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resources-section-structure.html#resources-section-structure-resource-fields) is `SNSTopic`.